 - 1. We will deliver high-quality, safe and secure products and services to our customers, while striving to reduce environmental impact in processes ranging from raw material or ingredient procurement to production, supply, and final disposal of containers and packaging. - 2.
-We will endeavor to make a sustainable society for our precious planet by working to prevent environmental pollution and global warming through effective use of resources, and by observing laws, regulations, and other rules. - 3.
-We will review our operations, strive to improve their efficiency, and continually improve our management system to boost its effectiveness and help achieve qualitative improvement of our corporate activities. - 4.
+We will endeavor to make a sustainable society for our precious planet by working to prevent environmental pollution, giving consideration to the ecosystem, preventing global warming, and by observing laws, regulations, and other rules. - 3.
+We will review our operations, strive to improve their efficiency, and continually improve our environmental management system, and strive for improvement of our environmental performance. - 4.
 We will raise awareness of environmental protection, and strive for safe workplaces where employees can work with peace of mind. - 5.
 We will promote a wide range of communication activities and social contribution, while valuing connections with customers and society.